joeljvari/sample-python-project/README.md

 ## PYTHON COURSES

-_Just have some issue in completing the biginners course_
+_Just have some issue in completing the beginners course_

 > **"** **DUDE,SUCKING** _at something_
 **IS THE FIRST STEP**